Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

 	% ./mach marionette test testing/marionette/harness/marionette_harness/tests/unit/test_navigation.py

-In case you want to run the tests with another Firefox binary:
+In case you want to run the tests with another binary like [Firefox Nightly]:

-	% ./mach marionette test --binary /path/to/firefox TEST
+	% ./mach marionette test --binary /path/to/nightly/firefox TEST

 When working on Marionette it is often useful to surface the stdout from Gecko, which can be achived using the `--gecko-log` option.